HamHamFonFon/ol3-drawButtons/README.md

   - [Basic usage](https://rawgit.com/HamHamFonFon/ol3-drawButtons/master/examples/basic_use.html) : you can add new features to the map, then editing or deleting them

-  - In progress : [Use Locale Storage](https://rawgit.com/HamHamFonFon/ol3-drawButtons/master/examples/local_storage.html) : use localStorage to store layer
+  - [Use Locale Storage](https://rawgit.com/HamHamFonFon/ol3-drawButtons/Use-localStorage/examples/local_storage.html) : use localStorage to store features

 API
 -------------